-The effective photon spectrum for this method is essentially the positron-annihilation line shape, which may be asymmetric with respect to the low-energy tail because of the subtraction procedure described above.
+The effective photon spectrum for this method is ideally the positron-annihilation line shape.
 The disadvantage of this method, as compared to bremsstrahlung, is the low intensity of the photon beam attributed to the small cross sections of the electron-positron pair production and positron annihilation processes.